kirillkovalenko/nssm/README.txt

 Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.
 Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.
+Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.

 Licence
 -------